rrothenb/the-first-daughter/Consider/Abel.md

 **Basic Information:** Second son of Adam and Eve, born as quadruplet with Cain, Awan, and Aclima.
 Occupation: "keeper of sheep" - shepherd tending small livestock (tzon: sheep and goats).

 **Brief Life:** Died young, likely in teens or early adulthood (normalized time), making him the first human to experience death.
-In normalized timeline (using 12:1 ratio), probably around 18-25 years old when murdered.

 **Occupation:**